ruiyan1995/Group-Activity-Recognition/README.md

 > [1] A Hierarchical Deep Temporal Model for Group Activity Recognition

 > [2] Recurrent Modeling of Interaction Context for Collective Activity Recognition

+Feel free to create a pull request if you find any bugs.
+My email is ruiyan at njust dot edu dot cn